-Historically, a key goal of the Peacham Town Plan has been to promote and, to the extent possible, support the continuation of agriculture.
+Historically, a key goal of the Peacham Town Plan has been to promote and support the continuation of agriculture.
 One of the town's zoning districts is an "ag-overlay" district that spans a number of other districts and is "superimposed" over all of them except the Village One and the Wellhead Protection Zones.
 The "ag-overlay" district reflects those areas of town that contain undeveloped prime soils and other good land features as determined by a 1989 Land Evaluation and Site Assessment Study (LESA).
 The lands in this overlay district are considered to be essential to the long-term survival of agriculture in Peacham and thus are provided unique treatment.
-The town zoning ordinance provides that within the overlay district, agricultural uses will be given first priority.